lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 Normally, for such use cases, a search engine like **Solr** or **ElasticSearch** would be the obvious choice.
-The challenge though, was to make the search feature extremely fast, and as robust as possible to spotty Internet connections on users' smartphones.
+The challenge though, was to make the search feature as fast as possible, but also resilient to spotty Internet connections on users' smartphones.
 I started to think whether it would make sense to implement the search index **client-side instead of server-side**: it might sound a bit unorthodox, but if possible at all, it would have given us several